 Peripheral neuropathy risk factors include:

-- Diabetes mellitus, especially if your sugar levels are poorly controlled
+- Diabetes, especially if your sugar levels are poorly controlled

 - Alcohol abuse